Cinque variazioni (Berio)

 Cinque variazioni ("Five variations") is a composition for solo piano by Luciano Berio, written in 1952–53 and greatly revised in 1966.
 It was published by Suvini Zerboni and the first performance was given by Berio in Milan in 1953.

+Variations

 The variations are based on a three-note melodic cell—"fratello"[014]—from the opera Il prigioniero by Luigi Dallapiccola, to whom the work is dedicated (Berio, Dalmonte & Varga 1985).
 Major changes between the two versions are indicated below, but many other small changes may be found, mostly additions to render the harmony more complex.